ionic-team/stencil/STYLE_GUIDE.md

   /**
    * 1. Own Properties
-   * Always set a the type if a default value has not
+   * Always set the type if a default value has not
    * been set.
 If a default value is being set, then type
    * is already inferred.
 List the own properties in
    * alphabetical order.
 Note that because these properties